3willows/js-hong-kong-sternhalma/readme.md

 Later steps:

 - Check to ensure that the jumping behaviour is correct.
 For each jump, one piece can jump over exactly one piece only.

+## Notes

+- Sometimes I did need to think.
+For example, using "textContent" to record the number of jumps required to get somewhere was too aggressive.
+Clearing it by "setting cell.textContent = """ took out everything within as well (including the piece).